jankoeh/ActiveDir/README.md

 Known Problems:
 ---------------

 * Files which are moved into the directory are ignored.
 I guess this is caused by the use of `IN_CLOSE_WRITE` events.
-Either fix this or declare ia a feature.
+Either fix this or declare ia a feature. **FIXED**